 In Malaysia, changes in the OPR trigger a chain of events that affect Base Lending Rate (BLR), short-term interest rates, fixed deposit rate, foreign exchange rates, long-term interest rates, the amount of money and credit, and, ultimately, a range of economic variables, including employment, output, and prices of goods and services which is the micro and macro factors of the economy.
 The BLR is usually adjusted at the time in correlation to the adjustments of the OPR which is determined by Bank Negara Malaysia (BNM) during the Monetary Policy Meeting.
-An important feature of the Malaysian

-Islamic banking system operates alongside the interest rate based conventional banking system.
-The Islamic banking system is made up of independent full-fledged Islamic banks, Islamic banking subsidiaries and Islamic windows within the conventional banking institutions.
+An important feature of the Malaysian financial system is its dual banking system, where the non-interest rate based Islamic banking system operates alongside the interest rate based conventional banking system.
+The Islamic banking system is made up of independent fullfledged Islamic banks, Islamic banking subsidiaries and Islamic windows within the conventional banking institutions.
 In Malaysia, a relatively recent development in the financial sector is the rapid development of the Islamic banking and finance industry.
 Despite its recent history, Islamic banking has staged a very impressive growth.
 This is well reflected by the high growth of the asset of the Islamic banking industry in Malaysia which grew by approximately 30 percent per annum since its inception in 1983.
 In view of the increasing presence of Islamic banking in the Malaysian financial landscape, it is indeed time to investigate the relevance of Islamic banking in the transmission process of monetary policy in the Malaysian economy.